vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 ### Penalties for not meeting SLA

-Not meeting the SLA deprives you of all liquidity fee revenue, and a sliding penalty is applied.
+Not meeting the SLA deprives you of all liquidity fee revenue, and a sliding penalty is applied to your bond amount.
 How much penalty is based on the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.sla.nonPerformanceBondPenaltySlope" />.
 The penalty that can be charged is capped by the <NetworkParameter frontMatter={frontMatter} param="market.liquidity.sla.nonPerformanceBondPenaltyMax" /> network parameter.

 See the full calculation in the [setting fees and rewarding LPs spec ↗](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-the-sla-performance-penalty-for-a-single-epoch).